Glossary¶

 - Keyserver¶

-The Keyserver is Undo’s license server.
-This component needs to be installed if UDB is to be used with a floating license.
-The machine running UDB needs to have network access to the machine running the Keyserver.
+Undo’s license server.
+This component must be installed in order to use UDB with floating licenses.
+The machine running UDB must have network access to the machine running the Keyserver.

 - LiveRecorder¶